 Infants, children, adults, seniors – asthma can affect anyone’s quality of life.
 But the reality is that millions of people live happy, healthy lives while dealing with asthma.
 The key is to keep your condition or the condition of your loved one in check.

-By taking daily spirometry readings to measure peak airflow in the lungs, small size fluctuations of the large airways can be detected, allowing you to more accurately predict an impending asthma attack, as well as assisting in identifying asthma triggers.
+By taking daily spirometry readings to measure peak airflow in the lungs, small size fluctuations of the large airways can be detected.
+Enhances asthma management allows you to more accurately predict an impending asthma attack and assist in identifying asthma triggers.

 TruSense offers home respiratory health products to help you track, manage and report your asthma health for your care provider or for yourself through: